clhedrick/kerberos/README.md

 GPUs.
 This changes cgroup to one that can open gpus and then runs nvidia-smi with no arguments.
 Must be installed setuid root

+## guacamole-auth and rdp

+Make guacamole work with two factor auth.

+guacamole-auth is an authentication plugin that uses /usr/libexec/skinit to authenticate and ldap to find the list of hosts. /usr/libexec/skinit does kinit -k -t /etc/krb5.keytab to set up a temporary ccache and kinit -T pointing to that cache.
+This is needed for two factor auth.

+The kerberos ticket is stored in /var/spool/guacamole with a name that includes a random uuid.
+That uuid is sent as the password.

+rdp/pam_krdp calls a service rdpserv on the guacamole server passing it the username and uuid.
+It gets back the ticket from /var/spool/guacamole.

+This only works for 2 hours after login.
+At some point we need to expire the credentials, since we have no way to tell how long guacamole still thinks there's a session. there should be a cron job to kill the tickets in /var/spool/guacamole after 2 hours.